Intergenerational risk sharing in a Defined Contribution pension system: analysis with Bayesian optimization: Tutorial on Bayesian optimization

 Thus, the maximization of the expected utility can be equivalently formulated as the maximization of the objective function \eqref{eq:objective}.

-In our simulation study, the expected utility is approximated by the Monte Carlo average of 10,000 simulations of the asset process $A(t)$ (and thus the resulting $B(t)$) for $t = 0, 1, \dots, T := 100$.
-Therefore, each evaluation of $f(x)$ for a given $x = (\pi, \theta)$ involves 10,000 simulations over 100 years, which is computationally expensive.
+In our study, the expected utility is approximated by the Monte Carlo average of 10,000 simulations of the asset process $A(t)$ (and thus the resulting $B_t(t)$) for $t = 1, \dots, T := 80$.
+Therefore, each evaluation of $f(x)$ for a given $x = (\pi, \theta)$ involves 10,000 simulations over 80 years on monthly basis, which is computationally expensive.
+If $A(t) \leq 0$ happens at any $t > 0$ for any of 10,000 simulations of the financial market, we set the objective function value to its minimum: i.e., $f(x) = 0$.